 Page 2 of 3

 The EF-S 10-22mm f/3.5-4.5 USM exhibited a quite impressive performance here and

-that's not only for an ultra-wide zoom but also in absolute terms - at 10mm there're
+that's not only for an ultra-wide zoom but also in absolute terms - at 10mm there is

-slight barrel distortions which even out at about 14mm.
-At 22mm there're marginal
+slight barrel distortion which evens out at about 14mm.
+At 22mm there is marginal

 The chart above has a real-world size of about 120x80cm or 40x the focal length.

 The EF-S 10-22mm is a native APS-C lens with a reduced image

 circle so it is not surprising that vignetting is a more pronounced